exercism/problem-specifications/CONTRIBUTING.md

 A problem might be foregone for a number of reasons, typically because it's a bad exercise for the language.

+Optional keys:
-The `config.json` also has an optional `test_pattern` key.
-This is a regex that test filenames will match.
+`test_pattern` - This is a regex that test filenames will match.
 If test files contain `/test/`, then this key can be deleted.

 ### Track-Level Linting With Configlet